Medical Malpractice Attorney in Seattle

-When we go to the hospital or our doctor's office for an ailment, we expect to receive a proper diagnosis and a plan for treatment – as we should.
-We trust our doctors and nurses to be focused and professional in providing health care.
-There are times when doctors and medical professionals make mistakes during diagnosis, treatment or surgery.
-In some cases, doctors or nurses make such serious errors that patients suffer harm and require additional medical treatment.
+When we go to the hospital or our doctor's office for an ailment, we expect to receive a proper diagnosis and a plan for treatment - as we should.
+We trust our doctors and nurses to be focused and professional in providing healthcare to us and our families.
+However, there are some times when doctors make mistakes during diagnosis, treatment, or surgery.
+In some cases, these errors are so serious that patients suffer harm and require additional medical treatment.

-Being misdiagnosed or improperly treated can have long-lasting negative consequences.
-A medical error can take a severe emotional and financial toll on patients and their family members.
-Some medical mistakes even cause wrongful death.
+Being misdiagnosed or improperly treated can have long-lasting, negative consequences for a patient and take a severe emotional and financial toll.
+Some medical mistakes may even result in death.
 If you or a loved one has been the victim of medical negligence, the dedicated Seattle medical malpractice attorneys at Hardwick & Pendergast, P.S. can help you better understand your legal rights and options.
-We can be reached at (888) 228-3860.
+Call our offices at (888) 228-3860 for a free consultation.

-If you are the victim of a mistake made by a doctor or other health care professional, you may be able to pursue compensation for your losses by filing a medical malpractice claim in Washington.
+If you are the victim of a mistake made by a doctor or other healthcare professional, you may be able to pursue compensation for your losses by filing a claim.
 However, since plaintiffs in personal injury cases have the burden of proof, you must be able to show that the medical professional made a mistake and that you suffered harm as a direct consequence of that mistake.

 Types of Medical Malpractice

 There are a vast number of situations that can lead to a medical malpractice claim.
-Here are some of the most common types of cases that lead to medical malpractice claims:
+Here are some of the most common cases:

-- Failure to Diagnose - The patient may have a viable medical malpractice claim if a doctor failed to diagnose his or her condition, misdiagnosed the condition or diagnosed it too late.
-Misdiagnosis or failure to diagnose prevents patients from getting the treatment and care they need in a timely manner.
+- Failure to Diagnose - The patient may have a viable medical malpractice claim if a doctor failed to diagnose his or her condition, misdiagnosed the condition, or diagnosed it too late.
+Misdiagnosis or failure to diagnose may prevent patients from getting the treatment and care they need in a timely manner, therefore causing further harm.

-- Failure to Monitor - Medicine has evolved to include the use of technology to assist in providing healthcare.
-Doctors and nurses are trusted to review, understand, and communicate regarding the information obtained about a patient through imaging, heart monitoring, and other technologies.
+- Failure to Monitor - Medicine has evolved to include the use of technology in providing healthcare.
+Doctors and nurses are trusted to review, understand, and communicate the information obtained about a patient through imaging, heart monitoring, and other technologies.

 - Improper Treatment - If a doctor fails to treat the patient in a manner in which another competent doctor would, the patient could have a claim.
 The patient may also sue for medical malpractice if the doctor diagnoses the condition properly and selects the proper course of treatment, but executes it improperly.